dhh1128/sivanea.com/cordimancy/quotes.md

 "There is a difference between food and kindness."
  &mdash; the old raja (Lin and Viro's father)

-“Loaves become bread by baking.”
+"Loaves become bread by baking."

 "I was thinking that with a brim like that, my wife can get away with all the steamy winking she wants, and nobody but me the wiser."
  &mdash; Paka